mauricelambert/Talk1.BankSecurity/README.md

 ## Why

-I visited my bank and met my financial advisor, when i did it i saw some cybersecurity problems, so i choose to talk about thoses problems.
+I visited my bank and met my financial advisor, when i did it i saw some cybersecurity problems, so i choose to talk about those problems.

 ## Talk